-Team Managers, please be sure to check out the "Resources for Everyone" page from the quick links at the left.
+Team Managers, please be sure to check out the “Resources for Everyone” page.

 All teams must have at least one Team Manager who is 18 years old or older.